OneSlashNinja/2D_Video_Game/README.md

 ## Run the game

 use `make` to compile and link.
-Then use `./run` to run the game, and you will see the game menu:
+Then use `./run` to run the game, and you will see the game menu.

 ## Description